These dudes gonna mess up your whole day.note Åsgårdsreien (The Ride of Asgard) by Peter Nicolai Arbo (1872).

 The Hawaiian version of the Wild Hunt is a solemn procession of the dead called Ka huakai o ka po, "The Marchers of The Night" or simply "Night Marchers".
 Because they're lead by Hawaiian royalty such as King Kamehameha and to look upon them is kapu (taboo), running into them is a death sentence unless you're able to quickly strip down and play dead or have a relative among the marchers.
 A few recent apocryphal accounts note that foreign ghosts have begun to join the Hawaiian dead or make their own processions.

-The Japanese version is the Hyakki Yako or "Hundred Demons' Night-Parade", made up of a multitude of youkai and transformed objects like the umbrella demon.
+The Japanese version is the Hyakki Yako or "Hundred Demons' Night-Parade", made up of a multitude of youkai and transformed objects like the Umbrella Ghost.
 Fortunately it's just a bit of mischief, although anyone who comes across the procession will die, unless protected by some Buddhist sutra.

 The European Wild Hunt, as stated in the main article, is the one that started it all.
 The first known reference is probably by the chronicler Ordericus Vitalis in the 1130s.
 Stories vary by country or even regions of the same country, but an extremely creepy trait of some versions is that the farther away the hoof-beats or howling sounds, the closer they're getting to you.
 And while it's never a good thing to find yourself under pursuit from gods or The Fair Folk, some believe that if you look upon the Wild Hunt, you die.